Gary Marshall, DVM

 She lives with 3 cats, Sherman, Finley, and Javier.

-Get to know Juliana!
-Check out her favorites page:
+Get to know Marcy!
+Check out her Favorites page:

-Get to know Sarah!
+Get to know Nikki!
 Check out her favorites page:

-Get to know Crystal!
-Check out her favorites page:
+Get to know Mindy!
+Check out her Favorites page:

 Greta, Office Cat

 We adopted Greta back in June 2009.
 She is known as the ghost of our office.
 Sometimes you see her and sometimes you don’t.
 She spends most her time in the back of the clinic keeping a watchful eye over the staff.
 She is quiet, stealthy and mischievous but never passes up the opportunity when it comes to food.
 Just one little shake of her delicious treats and she comes running!